The Totteridge

 This after school club is open to any TTA Y7’s and aims to support the transition to secondary school.
 Students take part in seasonal farm activities and learn food growing skills.

-We offer work experience placements for Y10 and Y12 TTA students.
-Students can choose to focus on different aspects of the charity: farming, horticulture, animal care, fundraising, finance, or facilitation.
+We offer work experience & DofE placements for Y10 and Y12 TTA students.
+Students can support different aspects of the charity: farming, horticulture, animal care, fundraising, finance, or facilitation.